snowdriftcoop/snowdrift/BEGINNERS.md

 *   Alongside #snowdrift on freenode.net, check out #yesod , #haskell ,
     and #haskell-beginners (among other relevant channels).

-*   A useful development tool is `cabal repl` — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
+*   A useful development tool is `stack ghci` — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
 Using that, you can easily import files from the code and explore the functions.

 *   To help write clean Haskell code and learn conventions, run `hlint` on your files to get suggestions for possible improvements.
-    Add hlint to your system with the command `cabal install hlint`.
+    Add hlint to your system with the command `stack install hlint`.